MEESAM749/ESP32-Home-Automation-System/README.md

 # 🏠 Home Automation using ESP32 + LoRa

-Welcome to my humble little chaos machine — a DIY water pump automation and control setup using ESP32 and long-range LoRa communication.
+Welcome to a DIY water pump automation and control setup using ESP32 and long-range LoRa communication.
-You can automate or control a wide range of electrical appliances — **as long as you’re using components rated for your specific application** (e.g., proper relays for high voltage).
+You can automate or control a wide range of electrical appliances — **as long as you're using components rated for your specific application** (e.g., proper relays for high voltage).

 ---